Welcome to API Gateway Plugin Hub

 SAML Auth

-The saml-auth plugin enables APISIX to authenticate users via SAML 2.0 by interacting with identity providers (IdP).
+The saml-auth plugin enables user authentication via SAML 2.0 in the API gateway by interacting with identity providers (IdP), enhancing API security.

 Security#